Quick Links to Arkansas Programs and Resources

 - Alcoholics Anonymous Arkansas – Find a Meeting – Scroll down under picture and select city from drop down menu

 - Division of Behavioral Health – Office of Alcohol and Drug Abuse Prevention – Regional Alcohol and Drug Detoxification Program Information – Call 1-501-686-9866 – Regional Alcohol and Drug Detoxification Program Manual – 140 pages – Includes some good information about detox and what to look for if you suspect issues with alcohol or drugs.
 Detoxification services are provided through the Regional Alcohol and Drug Detoxification Program (RADD).
 Services are provided locally through contracted providers who contract with local hospitals to provide inpatient services.

-- Substance Abuse Treatment Providers – Funded Division of Behavioral Health – 3 pages (PDF)
+- Substance Abuse Treatment Providers – Funded by Division of Behavioral Health – 2 pages (PDF)

 Social Security Administration – SSA